alicekellings/Sidebuzcom/src/content/blog/60-positive-affirmations-for-women-that-will-change-your-life.md

 ---
 title: "60 Positive Affirmations for Women That Will Change Your Life"
 description: "Positive affirmations, especially for women, can feel challenging."
-pubDate: "2025-04-12"
+pubDate: "2024-04-12"
 category: "Lifestyle"

 ---

 Positive affirmations, especially for women, can feel challenging.
-We’ve been taught to put ourselves last, prioritizing others’ happiness above our own.
+We’ve been taught to put ourselves last, prioritizing others�?happiness above our own.
 Perhaps we’ve even learned that to think of ourselves in a positive light is selfish or conceited.
 (Trust me, it’s anything but.)
 But many of us have heard—whether from a well-meaning friend, a therapist, or a self-help book—that practicing positive affirmations in front of the mirror can make a huge difference in our lives.
 And as strange or as awkward as the experience feels—it’s true.

 Behind these ideas of positive affirmations lies the science of self-affirmation theory.
-In essence, it asserts that when we tell (and repeat) our beliefs to ourselves, we can “maintain our sense of self-integrity.”
-But even with science to back it up, I’ve still felt the imposter syndrome creeping in when I try to practice positive affirmations myself.
+In essence, it asserts that when we tell (and repeat) our beliefs to ourselves, we can “maintain our sense of self-integrity.�?But even with science to back it up, I’ve still felt the imposter syndrome creeping in when I try to practice positive affirmations myself.

 *Featured image of Riley Reed by Jenn Rose Smith*.